Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 ## Accessing the ZIH HPC system

-The ZIH HPC system can be accessed only within the TUD campus networks.
+The ZIH HPC system can be accessed only within the TU Dresden campus networks.
 Access from outside is possible by establishing a [VPN connection](https://tu-dresden.de/zih/dienste/service-katalog/arbeitsumgebung/zugang_datennetz/vpn#section-4).

 There are different ways to access the ZIH HPC system (which are described in more detail below),